juancolchete/juancolchete/README.md

 Promises are made to be respected.
 Respect is not about enforce.
 With enought time any problem can be solved.
+Right abstration is the half of a good solution.
 404 => 200
 200 => 408